tohyuting/tp/docs/DeveloperGuide.md

 1. Parsing

-   The input string will be passed to the `RemoveMacroCommand parser`.
+   The input string will be passed to the `RemoveMacroCommandParser`.
 By matching the prefixes provided, `RemoveMacroCommandParser#parse` then attempts to create a new instance of `Alias` by parsing the arguments provided.
 If the `Alias` is invalid, an exception will be thrown which will be shown as an error message on the GUI.
 Otherwise, a `RemoveMacroCommand` instance is created with the new `Alias`.

 1. Execution